IS2AI/unified_multimodal_transformer/README.md

 *   **SpeakingFaces:** 49 combinations (7 embeddings x 7 embeddings) are evaluated, covering all possible pairings of unimodal, bimodal, and trimodal embeddings.
 *   **VoxCeleb:**  9 combinations (3 embeddings x 3 embeddings) are evaluated for unimodal audio, unimodal visual, and bimodal audio-visual configurations.

+Note: The type of data used in testing depends on the model being used.
 **Evaluation Metric:**

 **Equal Error Rate (EER)** serves as the primary performance metric.
 EER pinpoints the threshold where the false acceptance rate (FAR) and false rejection rate (FRR) are equivalent, providing a balanced measure of system accuracy.
 A lower EER signifies enhanced performance.